joeyballentine/Video-Inference/README.md

 - `--chop_forward`: Splits tensors to avoid out-of-memory errors
 - `--crf`: The crf (quality) of the output video when using video input/output.
 Defaults to 0 (lossless)
 - `--exp`: RIFE exponential interpolation amount
+- `--fp16`: Speedup on RTX cards using HalfTensors

 ## Planned architecture support